Common brushtail possum in New Zealand: Agriculture

-Possums are vectors of bovine tuberculosis (Mycobacterium bovis), which is a major threat to the dairy, beef, and deer farming industries.
-The disease is endemic in possums across about 38% of New Zealand (known as 'vector risk areas').
-In these areas, nearly 70% of new herd infections can be traced back to possums or ferrets.
-The Biosecurity Act 1993, which established a national pest management strategy, is the legislation behind control of the disease in New Zealand.
-The Animal Health Board operates a nationwide programme of cattle testing and possum control with the goal of eradicating Mycobacterium bovis from wild vector species across 2.5 million hectares – or one quarter – of New Zealand's at-risk areas by 2026 and, eventually, eradicating the disease entirely.
+Possums are vectors of bovine tuberculosis (Mycobacterium bovis), which is a major threat to the dairy, beef, and deer-farming industries.
+The disease is endemic in possums across about 38% of New Zealand, known as "vector risk areas", where nearly 70% of new herd infections can be traced back to possums or ferrets.
+The Biosecurity Act 1993, which established a national pest-management strategy, is the legislation behind control of the disease in New Zealand.
+The Animal Health Board operates a nationwide programme of cattle testing and possum control, with the goal of eradicating M. bovis from wild vector species across 2.5 million hectares – or one quarter – of New Zealand's at-risk areas by 2026, and eventually, eradicating the disease entirely.

-The TB-free New Zealand programme is regarded as "world-leading".
+The bovine TB-free New Zealand programme is regarded as "world-leading".
 It has successfully reduced cattle and deer herd infection rates from more than 1700 in 1994 to fewer than 100 herds in July 2011.
 Much of this success can be attributed to sustained possum control reducing cross-infection and breaking the disease cycle.
 For example, at Hohotaka, in New Zealand's central North Island, control work from 1988 to 1994 achieved a sustained mean reduction of 87.5% in the density of TB‐infected possums.
 As expected, annual TB incidence in local cattle herds consequently declined by a similar amount (83.4%).

-Possums are controlled through a combination of trapping, ground-baiting (laying poisoned baits by hand) and, where other methods are impractical, aerial treatment with sodium fluoroacetate, a biodegradable poison also known as 1080.
+Possums are controlled through a combination of trapping, ground-baiting (laying poisoned baits by hand), and where other methods are impractical, aerial treatment with sodium fluoroacetate, a poison also known as 1080.

 From 1979 to 1984, possum control was stopped due to lack of funding.
-In spite of regular and frequent TB testing of cattle herds, the number of infected herds snowballed and continued to increase until 1994.
-The area of New Zealand where there were TB wild animals expanded from about 10 to 40%.
+In spite of regular and frequent bovine TB testing of cattle herds, the number of infected herds snowballed and continued to increase until 1994.
+The area of New Zealand where TB-infected wild animals occurred expanded from about 10 to 40%.

-That possums are such effective transmitters of TB appears to be facilitated by their behaviour once they catch the disease.
+That possums are such effective transmitters of bovine TB appears to be facilitated by their behaviour once they catch the disease.
 This behaviour has been captured on video.